-In many ways, though, this outfit remains true to the traditional clothing styles for this Mayan community.
+In many ways, though, this outfit remains true to the traditional clothing styles for this Maya community.

 The fabric of the shirt is woven on a backstrap loom, the cuffs and collar are heavily brocaded, and like most traditional shirts, it has no buttons.

-This blouse from Chamula, a Tzotzil town in Chiapas, Mexico, is a great example of this blending of Western and native designs.
+This blouse from Chamula, a Tsotsil town in Chiapas, Mexico, is a great example of this blending of Western and native designs.

 The fabric for this huipil is commercially woven, as is the fabric tape decorating the blouse’s bodice.
 And unlike many huipils, this blouse has functional buttons at the neck.
 In these ways, it is a very Western style blouse.